 3. Run a System File Checker Scan

-- Then input ‘sfc /scannow’ and press Enter to run the System File Checker scan, which can take up to 30 minutes or longer.
+- This will run the System File Checker scan, which can take up to 30 minutes or longer.

-- Thereafter, the Command Prompt window will tell users if WRP repaired any corrupted files.
+- After that, the Command Prompt window will tell users if WRP repaired any corrupted files.
 If so, restart the desktop or laptop.

 4. Verify Steam Game File Integrity

-- A Properties window will then open.
-Select the Local Files tab on that window.
+- Select the Local Files tab on the opened window.

 - Press the Verify Integrity of Game Files button on the Local Files tab.